ucycg/astropix-python-LFndry-Test/README.md

 Python based lightweight cross platform tool for controlling the GECCO System.

-To interact with the FTDI-Chip the ftd2xx package is used, which provides a wrapper around the D2XX driver.
+To interact with the FTDI-Chip the ftd2xx package is used, which provides a wrapper around the proprietary D2XX driver.
 For Bitmanipulation the Bitstring package is used.

 Features: